 With ranking at the very top of the search results becoming more important by the day, brands must do everything they can to stand out from the sea of search listings.

-Take a look at our guide to using Google ratings and reviews, and SEO tactics to help boost your business online.
+Take a look at our guide to using Google ratings and Google reviews, and SEO tactics to help boost your business online.
 We’ll cover the basics of how to implement Google Seller Ratings and organic stars to grab your customers’ attention and drive traffic to your website.

 What are Google Star Ratings?